ibm-cloud-docs/hp-virtual-servers/byoi.md

       }
   ]
   ```
 1. Open the Docker metadata file `~/.docker/trust/tuf/<image>/metadata/root.json` and locate the Key ID from the previous step.
 Copy the public key from that file and paste it in the `public_key` field.
-With that step the content of the template is complete.
+With that step, the content of the template is complete.
 1. Create a gpg batch file with the following content and add your own passphrase:
   ```
   %echo Generating registration definition key